Highlights:

 👀 👀 Did you know that digital transformation in financial services is well underway?
 Grab our infographic to get the whole story.

-Despite most financial services leaders’ desire for employees to come back to an office environment, however, most employees are far less eager to do so.
-At the nine-month mark of working remotely, only 20 percent of financial services employees said they wanted to be in the office even three days a week.
-Worker sentiment hasn’t changed much since then.
-The majority, 60 percent, said being required to come back into the office could impact their willingness to stay in a particular job.
+Despite most financial services leaders’ desire for employees to spend more time in an office environment, many employees are far less eager to do so.
+With the proven viability of remote work, only 20 percent of financial services employees said they wanted to be in the office even three days a week.
+This sentiment remains consistent.
+The majority, 60 percent, said being required to work primarily in the office could impact their willingness to stay in a particular job.

-Given the difficulty many industries are having in finding enough workers as their businesses once again begin to grow, employees’ preferences for remote work and flexibility have taken on what amounts to a demand status.
+Given the difficulty many industries are having in finding enough workers as their businesses continue to grow, employees’ preferences for remote work and flexibility have taken on what amounts to a demand status.
 If financial services organizations don’t agree to these demands, they risk losing valuable employees.

 Reasons for a partial return to the office

-It may not be possible to return to previous business models, though, without employees spending at least some time in the office for the following reasons:
+It may not be possible to operate exclusively remotely, though, without employees spending at least some time in the office for the following reasons:

-- To meet with customers who are now willing to meet in person again
+• To meet with customers who are prefer in-person meetings

 Employees acknowledge that certain functions are not as effective remotely as in-person.
 For example, many employees feel that certain collaboration tools limit the creativity and genuineness that in-person collaboration can bring.